lprhodes/homebridge-broadlink-rm/README.md

-useLastKnownBrightness (optional) | The last known brightness will be used instead of the defaultBrightness when turning a light back on. | false | true disableAutomaticOff (optional) | Prevent the light from turning off automatically after a given amount of time. | false | true onDuration (optional) | The amount of time before the switch automatically turns itself off (used in conjunction with disableAutomaticOff). | 5 | 2 host (optional) | The IP or MAC address of the Broadlink RM device. | 192.168.1.32 | (auto-discovered) persistState (optional) | Determines whether the state of accessory persists after homebridge has been restarted. | false | true resendHexAfterReload (optional) | When persistState is true (it is by default) this will relevant hex code when the state is restored. | true | false
+useLastKnownBrightness (optional) | The last known brightness will be used instead of the defaultBrightness when turning a light back on. | false | true disableAutomaticOff (optional) | Prevent the light from turning off automatically after a given amount of time. | false | true onDuration (optional) | The amount of time before the switch automatically turns itself off (used in conjunction with disableAutomaticOff). | 5 | 2 onDelay (optional) | The time in seconds between when the (optional) on code and the requested brightness code are sent. (default: 0.1s) host (optional) | The IP or MAC address of the Broadlink RM device. | 192.168.1.32 | (auto-discovered) persistState (optional) | Determines whether the state of accessory persists after homebridge has been restarted. | false | true resendHexAfterReload (optional) | When persistState is true (it is by default) this will relevant hex code when the state is restored. | true | false